hellostu/Pin/README.md

 view.addConstraint(constraint)
 ```

-The layout code isn't particularly clear for defining just one constraint.
 Here is the same example with Pin:

 ```Swift
 let view = UIView()